-We use the exports as a percentage of the gross domestic product to measure globalisation, which tends to be related to the degree of openness of a certain country.
+We use the exports plus imports as a percentage of the gross domestic product to measure globalization, which tends to be related to the degree of openness of a certain country.
 These two variables were collected from the AMECO database at current prices and in billions of national currency.

 The total general government expenditure on education as a percentage of the gross domestic product is used as a proxy for education.
 This variable was collected from the government finance statistics, available from Eurostat.
 This is the only education-related variable available for our sample.
-However, our assumption is that an increase (decrease) in the general government expenditure on education tends to promote an increase (decrease) in the education level of the labour force.
+However, our assumption is that an increase (decrease) in the general government expenditure on education tends to promote an increase (decrease) in the education level of the labor force.
+This assumption has been widely supported from an empirical point of view (Winter-Ebmer and Wirz 2002).